ronschaeffer/video_doorbell_voice_response/README.md

 The reason for a long lead camera module is that the camera image is rotated at 90deg when the ESP32-Cam is in a portrait orientation.
 Using a long lead camera module and mounting the ESP32-Cam board backwards enables making a gentle 90deg turn in the flex between the board and the module.

+You could instead use [card-mod](https://github.com/thomasloven/lovelace-card-mod) to rotate the image on a Lovelace dashboard.
+(Thanks to @solomos for the [tip](https://community.home-assistant.io/t/diy-video-doorbell-with-voice-response-esphome-esp32-camera-dfplayer-mini/208254/64?u=ronschaeffer) on the Home Assistant Community forum.)
+However, the image would still be rotated if you used it in other ways such as sending it in a notification.)

 ![Electrical](readme_media/elec.png?raw=true)

 ### Software